Recycling Solutions for Vertex Coloring Heuristics: Concluding Remark

 \section{Concluding Remark}

-In the present paper, we proposed the recycle method, an initial solution generator of a general heuristic algorithm that employs the iterative scheme for the \kCol\ problem.
-We provided our motivation of the proposal that includes analyses of upper bounds on the penalty value.
-Experimental results showed that the recycle method can make \Tabucol\ and \Partcol, representative tabu search algorithms, achieve a fewer color number than the conventional greedy method.
-Moreover, the recycle method accelerates improvement of the color number in early iterations of the iterative scheme, in comparison with the greedy method.
+In the present paper, we highlighted the recycle method, an initial solution generator of a general heuristic algorithm that employs the $k$-fixed search strategies.
+We provided our motivation that includes analyses of upper bounds on the penalty value.
+Experimental results showed that the recycle method can make \Tabucol\ and \Partcol, representative tabu search algorithms, achieve a fewer number of colors than the conventional methods, that is, \Gr, \Rnd, \Dsa, and \Rlf.
+Moreover, the recycle method accelerates improvement of the number of colors in early iterations of the iterative scheme, in comparison with these methods.
+We also demonstrated that the hybrid method \Head\ with \Re+\Rnd\ tends to find a legal $k$-coloring more quickly than \Head\ with the default generator \Rnd+\Rnd.

+The recycle method is universal in the sense that it can be applied for any $k$-fixed strategic heuristic algorithm somehow.
+Our experiments deal with three algorithms in the literature, \Tabucol, \Partcol\ and \Head, which are just illustrative examples.
+The recycle method is so simple that it has already been used in previous studies (e.g., \cite{CDS.2018,HK.2019}).
+However, the present paper is the first one that investigates its effectiveness from theoretical as well as experimental viewpoints.

+The recycle method is efficient.
+Let $c$ be a legal $(k+1)$-coloring.
+For the configuration of $\Re$, it takes $O(n)$ time to determine the smallest color class and to recolor the vertices in the class, whereas the running times of \Dsatur\ and \Rlf\ are bounded by $O(n^2)$ and $O(n^3)$, respectively~\cite{L.2016}.
+It is also worthwhile to mention that the recycle method is easy to implement.

-The recycle method generates a good initial solution efficiently, and the implementation is quite easy.
-We hope that the recycle method serves as a standard initial solution generator of the iterative scheme for the \kCol\ problem.
-Our future work includes application of the recycle method to state-of-the-art hybrid algorithms such as genetic algorithms.
+We hope that the recycle method becomes a standard initial solution generator for the \kCol\ problem.